Skip to main navigation Skip to main content

 Coping with change

-As a child’s parent goes through the stages of change with their problematic alcohol and other drugs use, the child will need your support to help them cope with the ups and downs.
+As a child’s parent goes through the statges of change Stages of behaviour change with their problematic alcohol and other drugs use, the child will need your support to help them cope with the ups and downs.
 Understanding how the stages affect a child and their parent will give you a clearer idea of how to support the family.
+Refer to the Queensland Health resource Stages of behaviour change.

 The stages of change as experienced by the parent and child